Relay output

 Big external loads should be switched with use of external contactor adequately rated for such load.

 External contactors for heavy loads often are equipped with quite big coil that will create high voltage arcing on the DC1 internal relay contact.
 This arcing, if big enough, can disrupt DC1 operation.
-To eliminate the arcing, the following rectifier and flyback circuit can be used to drive the contractor.

 A good solution to the issue of voltage spikes created by the contactor coil is to use a contactor with build in circuit that suppresses the spikes.
 An example of a contactor with this function is ABB ESB series contactor.